marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

 ZRun is an executable semantics of a synchronous data-flow language.
 It takes the form of a purely functional interpreter.
-The input of Zrun is a large subset of [Zélus](https://zelus.di.ens.fr) with the same concrete syntax.
-It considers only the discrete-time subset at the moment.
-A discrete-time signal is an infinite stream and a synchronous system is a synchronous (length-preserving) stream function.
-The language provides the basic constructs of the language
-Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
-It also provides richer programming constructs introduced in Lucid Synchrone but that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.
+The input of Zrun is a large subset of the languages Scade 6 and [Zélus](https://zelus.di.ens.fr).
+The concrete syntax is that of Zélus.
+It considers only discrete-time signals and systems for the moment.
+A discrete-time signal is modeled as an infinite stream and a synchronous system is a synchronous (length-preserving) stream function.
+The language provides the basic constructs of the language Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
+It also provides richer programming constructs introduced in Lucid Synchrone that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.

-The objective of this prototype is to serve as a reference semantics that is executable.
-This way, it can be used independently of a compiler, e.g., as an oracle for compiler testing.
-We think it can be useful to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the
+The objective of this prototype is to give a reference semantics that is executable, to be used independently of a compiler, e.g., as an oracle for compiler testing.
+It can be used to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the